Gabon's Bongo struggles to transform African oil republic

 Investors are worried by a series of recent back-tax demands by the state and by Gabon's exit from the Extractive Industries Transparency Initiative (EITI) last year.

 In February, the government asked French oil major Total to pay $805 million in back taxes.
-"It's state banditry," said Ona Essangui, whose organization campaigns for transparency in the resources sector.
+"It's state banditry," said Ona Essangui, whose organisation campaigns for transparency in the resources sector.

 The opposition may struggle to transform discontent into votes in a country where resources are concentrated in the hands of Bongo's family and his Gabonese Democratic Party (PDG).